lsmcolab/Semantic-Segmentation-under-Adverse-Conditions/README.md

 :movie_camera: Datasets and Simulator
 ===
-* The AWSS dataset can be downloaded using this link: [AWSS](https://www.kaggle.com/datasets/abdulrahmankerim/semantic-segmentation-under-adverse-conditions).
+* Our AWSS dataset can be downloaded using this link: [AWSS](https://www.kaggle.com/datasets/abdulrahmankerim/semantic-segmentation-under-adverse-conditions).
 * The Cityscapes and ACDC datasets can be downloaded from these links: [Cityscapes](https://www.cityscapes-dataset.com/) and [ACDC](https://acdc.vision.ee.ethz.ch/).
 * The Silver simulator can be downloaded using this link: [Silver](https://livelancsac-my.sharepoint.com/:u:/g/personal/kerim_lancaster_ac_uk/EZFZP1An4B9PmHKDEhaxjGYBWfVXfD8Kfu-yvPOaBpXg8w?e=f0MECt).
 ---